Pharmacokinetics of SAR441236

-- Within 45 days prior to study entry, plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 45 days prior to study entry, plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

-- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA below the limit of quantification by any FDA-approved assay on a licensed kit with a limit of quantification less than or equal to 50 copies/mL of plasma by a US laboratory that has a CLIA certification or its equivalent.
+- Within 12 months prior to study entry and before screening, at least one documented plasma HIV-1 RNA <50 copies/mL on any FDA-approved assay with a limit of quantification of <50 copies/mL by a US laboratory that has a CLIA certification or its equivalent.

 CD4+ cell count of greater than or equal to 350 cells/mm3 obtained within 45 days prior to study entry at any US laboratory that has a CLIA certification or its equivalent.

-- Willingness and ability to start combination ART by or on Day 28 of the study.
+- Willingness and ability to start or re-start combination ART by or on Day 28 of the study.

 You CAN'T join if...

 - Receipt of chimeric, humanized or human long-acting mAbs, whether licensed or investigational, within 12 months prior to entry, or receipt of chimeric, humanized or human regular mAbs, whether licensed or investigational, within 6 months prior to entry, unless reviewed and approved by the study's core team.

 - Known allergy/sensitivity or any hypersensitivity to components of study treatment or its formulation (refer to the product's Investigator's Brochure).

 - Vaccination within 30 days prior to entry or intent to receive an elective vaccination (e.g., hepatitis A vaccine, travel-related) during the course of the study except as noted in the study protocol.